 Great for renters

 Sometimes, simple is the way to go.
-In the August View's case, simple installation makes this a great choice for renters and homeowners that don't want to deal with electrical wiring.
+In the August View's case, the simple installation makes this an excellent choice for renters and homeowners that don't want to deal with electrical wiring.

 We may earn a commission for purchases using our links.
 Learn more.